ansys/pyaedt/doc/source/Getting_started/ClientServer.rst

     pyaedt_service_manager()

-On any Windows client machine user needs to establish the connection as shown in example below.
+On any client machine user needs to establish the connection as shown in example below.
 AEDT can be launched directly while creating the session or after the connection is established.

 .. code:: python